2017 SUMMER STRING WORKSHOP

 9:00 am – 5:00 pm

-Registration due by April 30, 2014.
+Registration due by April 30, 2017.
 Limited scholarships based on financial need are available.
-Please contact the CMU Preparatory Office for a scholarship request form.
+Download here: Scholarship Form

 Carnegie Mellon University College of Fine Arts (#5 on the map),